The Casper Olevian Connection

 Frederick Sagittary held the post of Treasurer to Frederick V, who was the Paslgrave Elector and Palatine of the Rhine.
 Sagittary would seem to have been an important man and held a high position.
 With the exile of Frederick V to Holland, Frederick Sagittary and his family had to leave Germany and as Protestant Refugees they came and settled in England.

 What exactly Frederick Sagittary did when he came to England was not recorded, but he had enough money by 1635 to build his family a house.
 This was the "Old House" built in the Close at Blandford.
 Perhaps this is where Francis Olevian died.
-Burial dates for Frederick Sagittary and his wife could not be found.
+Burial dates for Frederick Sagittary and his wife Elizabeth could not be found.

 The Old House, Blandford